triton-inference-server/server/docs/model_configuration.md

 Instance group optionally specifies [rate limiter](rate_limiter.md) config which controls how the rate limiter operates on the instances in the group.
 The rate limiter configuration is ignored if rate limiting is off.
-If an instance_group does not provide this configuration, then the execution on the model instances belonging to this group will never be blocked.
-The configuration includes the following specifications:
+If rate limiting is on and if an instance_group does not provide this configuration, then the execution on the model instances belonging to this group will not be limited in any way by the rate limiter.
+The configuration includes the following
+specifications:

 #### Resources